The week in Dodgers dominance: Are they not quite perfect enough to win 116?

 Heading into the week, I suggested the Los Angeles Dodgers needed to go 5-0 to improve their chances of breaking the record of 116 wins.
 With five games against the Chicago White Sox and Detroit Tigers, it was a golden opportunity to put together a perfect week against two struggling clubs.
 They came close, winning their first four games before running into Justin Verlander on Sunday to end the week 4-1.

-It was a pitcher's duel for five innings as Verlander and Kenta Maeda each took a no-hitter into the sixth, but the Tigers scored four runs off Maeda while Verlander ended up giving up just two hits and one run in eight innings as Detroit won 6-1.
-The Dodgers matched their season low with three hits; the last time that happened was a 2-1 victory over the Washington Nationals on June, a victory that actually kicked off this amazing run of baseball.
+It was a pitchers' duel for five innings as Verlander and Kenta Maeda each took a no-hitter into the sixth, but the Tigers scored four runs off Maeda while Verlander ended up giving up just two hits and one run in eight innings as Detroit won 6-1.
+The Dodgers matched their season low with three hits; the last time that happened was a 2-1 victory over the Washington Nationals on June 7, a victory that actually kicked off this amazing run of baseball.

 Record: 87-35 (.713 winning percentage)